MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 ### Does every new Production version of a driver package need to be signed by Microsoft?

-Yes, every time a Production level driver package is rebuilt, it must be signed by Microsoft
+Yes, every time a Production level driver package is rebuilt, it must be signed by Microsoft.

 ### Will we continue to be able to sign non-driver code with our existing 3rd party issued certificates after 2021?